SeeedDocument/Seeed-WiKi/docs/Seeeduino_LoRAWAN.md

 ###LoRaWAN/RHF76-052

-* 1.45uA sleep current in WOR mode
+* 1.45uA sleep current in WOR mode (Spec of the modules, not the board)
 * High link budget of 160dB. -140dBm sensitivity and 19dBm Output power.
 * Dual band, 434/470MHz and 868/915MHz
     * 19dBm@434MHz/470MHz